marwoj/seed-spring-vue-aws-ec2/README.md

 Use your favourite IDE to start application or execute commands in console

-1. Run mongo service and verify you can log in to mongo shell:
+1. Run mongodb service and verify you can log in to mongodb shell:
    > mongo localhost:27017
 1. Run Spring Application
    > ./gradlew -p seed-spring bootRun